Judge cites Trump’s comment in ‘sanctuary city’ ruling

 White House chief of staff Reince Priebus described the ruling as another example of the “9th Circuit going bananas.”

-The administration has often criticized the 9th U.S. Circuit Court of Appeals.
+The administration has often criticized the 9th circuit.
 Orrick does not sit on that court but his district is in the territory of the appeals court, which has ruled against one version of Trump’s travel ban.

 “The idea that an agency can’t put in some reasonable restriction on how some of these moneys are spent is something that will be overturned eventually, and we will win at the Supreme Court level at some point,” Priebus said.